nicozapatacruz/university-projects/README.md

 # University Projects

-Here are some projects of coding made during my time in time in the university in 1 semester of Computer Science and the Product Design Engineering program.
+Here are some projects of coding made during my time in time in the university in 1 semester of Computer Science and the Product Design Engineering Bachelor Degree.

 ## Rubik Cube